skvamme/pico_atlast/README.md

 ATLAST Forth for Raspberry Pi Pico is a boilerplate C application with a built in forth scripting environment.

-upgrade your Xterm to the latest version.
+Upgrade your Xterm to the latest version.

 <pre>sudo apt install xterm</pre>